majedelhelou/majedelhelou.github.io/_pages/cv.md

   - /resume
 ---

-For my résumé, please contact me by email for an up-to-date version.
+For my résumé, please reach out by email for an up-to-date version.

-My publications, teaching and supervision experience are maintained on this website.
+My publications and teaching experience are maintained on this site.